SubClub-The-Sublet-Management-App/SubClub-Docs/Project-Activity-Log.md

 * Create the navigation bar, heading and footer for the app.
 * Link the frontend with the backend for a signup post request.
-* Create user authentication for the sign up
+* Create user authentication for the sign up.

 Here is how the re-organise Trello board looks like: